+ACADEMIC PROBATION:

-ACADEMIC PROBATION signifies that a student is in serious academic jeopardy.
+Signifies that a student is in serious academic jeopardy.
 A student on probation must remove grade deficiencies during the subsequent semester or during summer session.
 Failure to do so may result in academic dismissal from the college.
 Students on academic probation are required to carry a reduced class load (fewer than 15 credit hours) and may be restricted from participation in extra-curricular activities.
 Probation and dismissal standards are outlined in the following chart:

 Students in two year (4 semester) programs:

 Cumulative Cumulative GPAs Between the

 Credit Hours Following Ranges Result In:

 Attempted Probation Dismissal

-12+ 1.25 to 1.75 1.249 or lower 30+ 1.50 to 1.75 1.499 or lower 45+ 1.75 to 1.99 1.749 or lower
+12+ 1.25 to 1.75 1.249 or lower

+30+ 1.50 to 1.75 1.499 or lower

+45+ 1.75 to 1.99 1.749 or lower

 Students in one year (2 semester) programs:

-Cumulative Cumulative GPAs Between the

-Credit Hours Following Ranges Result In:
+Cumulative Credit Hours Cumulative G Following R PAs Between the anges Result In:

 Attempted Probation Dismissal

-1.50 to 1.99 1.499 or lower
+12+ 1.50 to 1.99 1.499 or lower